Community Support Program Frequently Asked Questions (FAQs)

 APOs can only propose applicants who are from The Department of Home Affairs CSP priority groups:

-- applicants which follow the Offshore Humanitarian Caseload Program priorities
+Applicants which follow the Department's Offshore Humanitarian Caseload priorities

-- have an offer of employment (or a pathway that leads to employment)
+Are 'job ready': have an offer of employment (or a demonstrated pathway that leads to employment)

-AMES Australia collects these costs at five different stages throughout the process.
+AMES Australia’s model for the CSP involves costs at different stages throughout the process.

 The costs consist of:

-- Administration fees and APO bond – payable to AMES Australia;
+- AMES Australia’s administration fees – payable to AMES Australia;

-- Visa Application Charges – payable to the Department of Home Affairs;
+- Visa Application Charges (VAC) – payable to the Department of Home Affairs (via AMES);

-- Humanitarian Settlement Program fees – payable to AMES Australia;
+- Humanitarian Settlement Program fees – payable to the relevant HSP Provider (via AMES);

 - Medical checks – payable to the health service provider in the applicant’s country of residence;